helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I understand it's my role to realize people's dreams.</h3 quote>
+<h3 quote align='center'>A compliment is something like a kiss through a veil.</h3 quote>

 ---